 Ad fatigue is more common on the GDN than with search ads since, with displays ads, you are targeting specific placements or people by interest.
 This creates an environment where an audience pool is likely to see an ad multiple times because it appears repeatedly on a site they visit.

-Although ad fatigue can be a challenge, advertisers can overcome the problem with some savvy and diligent Google AdWords management.
+Although ad fatigue can be a challenge, advertisers can overcome the problem with some savvy and diligent Google Ads management.
 There are several simple methods advertisers can use for tackling ad fatigue:

 When setting up any PPC campaign you should always have a collection of varied ads, whether it’s on the display network, search or remarketing.
 This helps you to test which ads work best with your target audience.